How to Get Beetroot Seeds in Minecraft

 • Buying beetroot seeds occasionally from wandering traders.

 Beetroot seeds generate naturally in your world inside village farms, similar to most other seeds in Minecraft.
-However, the percentage in which you’re expected to find beetroot seeds in village farms is far lower than other seeds.
-In fact, you can get beetroot seeds only in plains villages (5%) and in desert villages (20%).
+However, the percentage of beetroot seeds you’re expected to find in village farms is far lower than that of other seeds.
+In fact, you can get beetroot seeds only in plain villages (5%) and in desert villages (20%).

 Once you find farms with beetroot seeds planted, it’s better to wait for the crop to fully mature, so you can get up to 4 beetroot seeds after breaking it.